OUR MISSION

 MONTHLY CHAPTER MEETING, WITH SOCIAL TIME

 The Texas Master Naturalist, Hill Country Chapter continues to have in-person Monthly Chapter Meetings.
-Our next Chapter Meeting and Advanced Training session is open to the public and will be held on Monday, November 27th.
+Our next Chapter Meeting and Advanced Training session is open to the public and will be held on Monday, March 25th.
 The meeting is at The GUADALUPE BASIN NATURAL RESOURCES CENTER (GBNRC) Building located at 125 Lehmann Drive, Suite 100 in Kerrville.
 Doors open at 6 pm for socializing.
-A short business meeting will begin at 6:30 pm and the Advanced Training session is from 7:10 to 8:10 pm.
+A short business meeting will begin at 6:30 pm and the Advanced Training session is from 7:00 to 8:00 pm.
 There is no cost to attend.
 Our monthly Chapter Meetings and Advanced Training sessions are HYBRID.
-This means you have the option to attend in-person, via Zoom or Live Stream via Facebook.
+This means you have the option to attend in-person or via Zoom.
 Pre-registration is required to attend the chapter meeting session via Zoom.
 Click the link, shown below, to register.

-The October Business Meeting and Advanced Training presentations are available on our Facebook and YouTube channels.
+The January Business Meeting and Advanced Training presentations are available on our Facebook and YouTube channels.
+The February meeting was not recorded.

 Disclaimer: This meeting is NOT endorsed by GBNRC.